 The Treatment Specialist Provides Key Information About Alcohol Use Disorder

 The Treatment Specialist is an online provider of high quality material regarding addiction, mental health, and dual diagnosis.
 When seeking help for alcoholism, reach out to The Treatment Specialist for important information about planning for detox and rehabilitation.
-Our compassionate specialists have over a decade of experience guiding individuals towards treatment options, and are here for you.
+Speak to a compassionate specialist with experience guiding individuals towards treatment options, and are here for you.
 Please do not wait another day to get the help you need.
-Give The Treatment Specialist a call today at (877) 408-0734.
+Give a Treatment Specialist a call today at (877) 408-0734.